smallbing87/McPlayHD-Remade/README.md

 New map video: maybe in the future
 New map download: https://github.com/smallbing87/McPlayHD-Remade/releases/latest

-the extra modes are for short and inclined only at the moment
+the extra modes are for short and inclined only at the moment (mainly for short mode)
 i prob wont add others bcz im lazy asf

 server used list (name / ip / status)